masterratan/MultiCalc-Pro/README.md

 Hectares ⇄ Square Metres
 Square Feet ⇄ Square Metres

-📌 ##How to Use
+## 📌 How to Use
 Compile the C++ file using a compiler (like g++).
 Run the executable in the terminal.
 Follow the on-screen instructions to select and perform your desired operation.

-🛠️ ##Technologies Used
+## 🛠️ Technologies Used
 Language: C++
 Platform: Console-based CLI application

+## 🛠️ Development Environment
+Platform: Visual Studio Code (VS Code)
+Language: C++
+Compiler: Any C++ compiler (e.g., g++, MinGW, or MSVC)

-📄 License
+## 📄 License
 This project is open-source and available under the MIT License (you can change this if you choose a different license).

-💡 ##Contribution
+## 💡 Contribution
 Contributions are welcome!
 Feel free to fork the repo, submit issues, or open pull requests to enhance the calculator with more features or improvements.

-🛠️ ##Development Environment
-Platform: Visual Studio Code (VS Code)
-Language: C++
-Compiler: Any C++ compiler (e.g., g++, MinGW, or MSVC)